 If you have a can of tomato paste in your pantry, you are in luck—this is the best substitution for tomato sauce.
 All you need is the tomato paste and water.

-Mix together one part tomato paste and one part water until well blended.
+Mix together 1 part tomato paste and 1 part water until well blended.
 Then, season your "sauce" to taste.
 Tomato sauce is typically seasoned with herbs, garlic, and onion.
 You may even find the sauce benefits from a drizzle of olive oil or a pinch of sugar.

 For the most authentic tomato sauce taste, cook the garlic and onion in oil until they're soft, add the tomato paste and water mixture, and heat through.
 Taking the time to add a few extra ingredients will greatly enhance the flavor and texture of your finished sauce.

 To make your own tomato sauce out of a can of tomatoes, you can use whatever type of canned tomatoes you have on hand, whether they be whole, stewed, diced, or crushed.

 First, drain off the liquid in the can and put it aside.
 Then give the tomatoes a quick whirl in your blender or food processor.
 If the resulting purée seems wetter than a typical tomato sauce, just drain off some of the excess liquid, or cook the mixture down until you reach the desired consistency.
 If using crushed tomatoes, cook down until it thickens a bit.

 Some canned tomato products have added seasonings and some don't.
 Taste your sauce and tweak the flavor if needed, adding salt, oregano, basil, or whatever spices you prefer.
 Cook your sauce just long enough to warm it through for a fresh tomato sauce, or cook it until it develops a dark color and thick texture if you want more of a jarred sauce consistency.
 If the sauce gets too thick, add some of the reserved liquid.